csimide/cuti-docs/docs/en/fakebold.md

 ## Intro

-Cuti simulates fake bold by utilizing the `stroke` attribute of `text`.
-This package is typically used on fonts that do not have a `bold` weight, such as "SimSun".
-This package uses 0.02857em as the parameter for stroke.
-In Microsoft Office software, enabling fake bold will apply a border of about 0.02857em to characters.
-This is where the value of 0.02857em is derived from.
+Fonts like SimSun, SimHei, and Kaiti from ZhongYi Electronics Co. only provide a single level of weight and cannot be bolded natively in Typst.
+With cuti, you can simulate fake bold by utilizing the [`stroke` attribute of `text`](https://typst.app/docs/reference/text/text/#parameters-stroke).

+When adding the stroke, cuti uses 0.02857em as its thickness, which is consistent with Microsoft Office softwares.
 (In fact, the exact value may be 1/35.)

-::: details DEMO
+::: details Use fonts by scripts, including a single-weight Chinese font (Times New Roman + SimSun)

-**Part 1**: `font: ("Times New Roman", "SimSun")`
+`font: ("Times New Roman", "SimSun")`

 ```typst
 #set text(font: ("Times New Roman", "SimSun"))